George Seifert

 George Gerald Seifert (born January 22, 1940) is an American former football coach.
 He served as the head coach for the San Francisco 49ers and the Carolina Panthers of the National Football League (NFL).
 Seifert owned the second-greatest winning percentage in NFL history by a head coach at the time of his resignation as the 49ers head coach, second to Guy Chamberlin.
 Among coaches with at least 100 wins, his winning percentage is fifth best in football history.

 Early life

 Seifert was born and raised in San Francisco.
 He ushered at 49ers home games at Kezar Stadium while he attended San Francisco Polytechnic High School across the street.
-He attended the University of Utah, playing guard and linebacker for the Utes.
+Seifert planned to attend the California Polytechnic State University, San Luis Obispo but a few days before being scheduled to attend classes in August 1958, he was offered a scholarship at the University of Utah.
+He played guard and linebacker for the Utes.

 Early coaching career

 He served as graduate assistant at his alma mater for a year before being hired as head coach of Westminster College in Salt Lake City at age 25, where he led the Parsons to a 3–3 record.

 After working as an assistant at the University of Iowa, the University of Oregon, and Stanford University, Seifert was hired as head coach at Cornell University, then fired in November 1976 after going in two seasons.
 He then returned to Stanford in 1977, where he met Bill Walsh.
 When Walsh moved to the 49ers in 1979, Seifert joined his coaching staff the following year as the team's defensive backs coach.
 Seifert was promoted to defensive coordinator in 1983.

 As a 49er assistant, Seifert defenses finished in the top ten in fewest points allowed in each of his six seasons in that capacity: fourth in 1983, first in 1984, second in 1985, third in 1986 and 1987, and eighth in 1988.
 His final two defenses, 1987 and 1988, finished first and third in fewest yards allowed, respectively.